DaviDevMod/focus-trap/README.md

 * **locked**
   Must be either a `boolean` or a `Function`.
-  By default clicks on elements not belonging to the trap's root behave as usual.
+  By default clicks on elements ouside of the trap behave as usual.
-  If `locked` is `true` clicks on elements outside of the trap are blocked, they do not fire any event.
+  If `locked` is `true` clicks on elements not belonging to the trap's root are blocked, they do not fire any event.
   If instead, `locked` is provided as a funciton, this will be used as an event handler for clicks on elements outside of the trap.
 The function will be [bounded](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind) with the `MouseEvent` in question:

   ```javascript